OBOAcademy/obook/10-OntologyMappings/README.md

 ## Description
 Last week, we got an initial idea on _why_ we would want to map our data to ontologies.
 One approach to map our data to do it manually - in fact, this is often the preferable approach.
-This week, we will take a closer look at automated approaches for ontology mapping, and hopefully enable you to make informed choices which techniques are suitable in which situation.
+This week, we will take a closer look at  approaches of __how__ to map your data to ontologies, and hopefully enable you to make informed choices which techniques are suitable in which situation.

 ## Topics